Sonic the Hedgehog (Genesis)

 - There are more changes if the game detects whether it is being played on a Japanese console.
 Previously, it disabled the Debug Mode but enabled the hidden developer credits - the revision provides new Level Select and Debug Mode codes as well.

-- The points system was slightly altered: extra lives are now gained every 50,000 points, and the final boss now awards 1,000 points in defeat.
-Previously, extra lives were not acquired upon reaching any particular point total and the final boss awarded no points at all.
+- The points system was slightly altered: extra lives are now gained every 50,000 points (if it's played on a Japanese console), and the final boss now awards 1,000 points in defeat.
+Previously, extra lives were not acquired upon reaching any particular point total (which it's still the case on US/PAL systems) and the final boss awarded no points at all.

 - Minor programming changes of certain properties such as Caterkiller's nuances, lamppost/game over and drowning music exist.

-- Generally, the game code is tighter, more efficient, and removed unnecessary remnants like certain unused sprites.
+- Generally, the game code is tighter, more efficient, and removed unnecessary remnants like certain unused sprites and unused code.

 - Holding buttons during the attract mode and ending demo sequences will not cause Sonic to miss jumps.